 User name Group Password Description itnmadmin Network_Manager IP_Admin Defined during installation.
 The administrator for Network Manager.
 In a new installation, this user has permissions to administer all of the Network Manager Web applications.
 Defined in the user repository chosen during installation.
-This user also has the following Tivoli Integrated Portal roles by default: administrator chartAdministrator chartCreator itnmuser Network_Manager User Defined during installation.
+This user also has the following Tivoli Integrated Portal roles by default: • administrator • chartAdministrator • chartCreator itnmuser Network_Manager User Defined during installation.
 An example operator user for Network Manager.
-Defined in the user repository chosen during installation. itnmclient Network_Manager Client Defined during installation.
-An example guest user for Network Manager.
 Defined in the user repository chosen during installation.